benfrick/docs-portfolio/src/doc/commerce/customization/builder-reference.md

 ### 4. Navigate to the URI to Launch the Experience

-Launch the Customization experience locally by navigating to the URI with at minimum the `?pathName` query parameter.
+Launch the Customization experience locally by navigating to the URI with at least the `?pathName` query parameter.
 The value in `?pathName` must match what you set in the `pathName` property when the Builder was initialized, like:

 ```
 http://localhost:3000/?pathName=KobeAD2exoFA18